ghammad/pyActigraphy/docs/source/tutorials.rst

 =================

 * How to perform a Cosinor analysis with pyActigraphy: `cosinor`_
+* How to perform a Functional linear modelling with pyActigraphy: `flm`_
 * How to perform a (Multifractal) Detrended fluctuation analysis (MF-DFA) with pyActigraphy: `mfdfa`_
 * How to perform a Singular spectrum analysis (SSA) with pyActigraphy: `ssa`_

 .. _cosinor: pyActigraphy-Cosinor.ipynb
+.. _flm: pyActigraphy-FLM.ipynb
 .. _mfdfa: pyActigraphy-MFDFA.ipynb
 .. _ssa: pyActigraphy-SSA.ipynb